maxbax12/HydraDashboard/README.md

 ## 🔗 Prerequisites

 - Node.js 18+ and npm
-- Running Hydra gRPC backend server
+- Running Hydra gRPC backend server (see Backend Setup section)
-- Envoy proxy configured for gRPC-Web (see backend documentation)
+- Docker & Docker Compose for running the backend

 ## 📄 License

+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

-This project is part of the Hydra multi-network cryptocurrency system.
+Part of the Hydra multi-network cryptocurrency system.